uwescience/ADUniverse/results.md

 How have your stakeholders responded to your deliverables?
 What impact has your project had, or do you anticipate it having?

+The City of Seattle's planning commission will look to our prototype application as a model for the tool they intend to develop.
+The research and analysis will aid the Seattle government in determining the most effective strategy for making ADUs a viable solution to the city's growing affordable housing crisis.

+The tool, intended for educational and advocacy purposes, will play a key role in advancing the awareness of ADUs to the population.
+It will also serve prospective ADU owners by providing a high-level view of the process from construction to landlordship, their parcel eligiblity, and a sense of how popular ADUs are in their neighborhood.
+As the final version of the tool takes shape, it will be a platform for the city to communicate policy initiatives, clarify housing code concerns, and help ADU renters navigate their landlord responsibilities.

+Our immediate and extended stakeholders have expressed a high degree of interest in the application we have developed.
+The current outlook is that this will be an important first step on impacting neighborhood density via ADUs to increase housing affordability in Seattle.
+If the strategy proves effective, future iterations of the tool and the analysis results may serve other cities as a model framework to employ similar measures.